Orb-Workshop/bundledeuch/README.md

 bun run watch
 ```

-NOTE: Very buggy, i've included a `build.bat` batch script as an alternative.
+or execute the `script_watch.bat` batch script.

+NOTE: The watch functionality is experimental and may be buggy.

 ### Start Hacking!

 The entire typescript/javascript ecosystem is now at your disposal!

 Edit the package.json file to add more dependencies.